-Ferreira played at Alabama ’88-’91 and was a 3-Time All-American.
-As a pro, he achieved a career high world ranking of 2 in doubles and no 1 as a team with Rich Leach.
+Ferreira played at Alabama ’88-’91 and was a 3-time All-American.
+As a pro, he achieved a career high world ranking of 2 in doubles and No. 1 as a team with Rick Leach.
 He captured both the men’s (2000) and mixed (2001) doubles titles at the Australian Open.
 He was a member of the South African Olympic and Davis Cup Squads.

 Peter Fleming – University of Michigan

 During the 1980s, Fleming teamed up with fellow American John McEnroe to dominate the men's doubles game.
 The duo won 57 doubles titles together, including four at Wimbledon (1979, 1981, 1983, and 1984) and three at the U.S.Open (1979, 1981 and 1983).
 Fleming also played on three American Davis Cup winning teams (1979, 1981 and 1982).
 Fleming reached the World No. 1 doubles ranking in 1984.
 His career-high singles ranking was World No. 8 in 1980.
 Over the course of his career Fleming won three top-level singles titles and 60 doubles titles.